How to Install Debian 11 on a Desktop/Laptop Computer using a Bootable USB Flash Drive

 Step 20

 You can download packages faster by selecting the archive country closest to your network.
-Therefore, select the country you live in as the archive source.
+Therefore, choose the country you live in as the archive source.

 Selecting Debian Archive Country